 - Create luminosity masks for your image.

-- Select a luminosity mask that has the selection you want to apply color adjustments.
+- Select a luminosity mask that has the selection you need.

-- Once you’ve got the marching ants, click on a color adjustment tool.
+- Once you see the marching ants, apply it to a color adjustment layer.

 - Now apply the adjustments with the slider in the adjustment panel.

-The advantage of this way is quick and easy.
+The advantage of this method is quick and easy.

-It affects areas where luminosity mask has bled over.
+It affects areas where the luminosity mask bleeds over.

 In the example image below, I’ve used this method to increase the saturation using the Hue/Saturation adjustment tool.

-As you can see, the increase in saturation affected both the colorful houses and the rocks.
+As you can see, the increase in saturation affects both the colorful buildings and the rocks.

-This wouldn’t be ideal if I only want to increase the saturation of the houses.
+This wouldn’t be ideal if I only want to increase the saturation of the buildings.

 Apply Color Adjustments With Painting A Mask Technique

-Because I can boost the color in the areas that I want only.
+Because I can boost the color only in areas I want.